Overdrive

 Again, if you bring your battery to an AutoZone, they’ll charge it up while you wait (and presumably while you convince yourself of all the other automotive goodies you need) for free.
 Of course if you’ve got an unsalvageable battery, you can buy a new one from them, but consider installing it yourself, or with a help from a friend.
 Auto technicians tend to dislike it when customers bring in their own parts; this article explains why.

-When it’s time for you to have your vehicle serviced, be sure to check out Openbay to compare, book and pay for local auto repair service via web and mobile app (iOS and Android).
+When it’s time for you to have your vehicle serviced, be sure to check out Openbay to compare, book and pay for local auto repair services.

 Openbay Staff